 Attic Insulation: Faced or Unfaced

-What is Facing?
+What Is Facing?

-As a result of evaporation, air carries some moisture with it.
+Evaporation causes air to carry moisture.
 If this moisture gets trapped in the folds of insulation, it can lead to mold and mildew.
 Furthermore, excessive moisture can damage the framing lumber of a home’s structure over a long period of time.
-Facing creates a moisture barrier through which moisture does not travel.
-Whether it’s made of paper or plastic, it always faces whichever space is typically warmest in winter.

 Attic Floor Insulation

-Unfinished or uninsulated attics need a layer of protection to keep hot or cold air from migrating to the rest of your home.
-If you install batting between your attic floor joists, the material should be faced.
-Since the attic floor is the ceiling of the living space below, the facing installs against the top of the ceiling drywall or plaster.
+Since the attic floor is the ceiling of the living space below, the facing is installed against the top of the ceiling drywall or plaster.
 The facing then provides a layer of moisture protection between the living space below and the insulation materials above.

 Between Rafter Insulation

-When installing between the roof rafters of finished attic spaces, you can use either faced or unfaced batting.
-When using insulation that has paper or plastic batting, that moisture barrier should face outward toward the attic space.
 Even if the attic space is unheated, it’s typically warmer than the outside air in winter.
 If you have chosen unfaced batting insulation for your rafters, you should staple sheets of plastic over the batting to accomplish a moisture barrier.

 Adding to Existing Insulation